-- 4.9 Visual Composition: this VP is a short-range public viewing point and is about 280m northeast away from the Subject Site (Plan 6a).
-It was taken at the footbridge across Yiu Sha Road connecting St. Barths to Double Cove Summit (Plan 6a).
-Photo 2A on Plan 9b shows the existing visual composition in front of the Subject Site from this VP.
-The foreground visual elements include section of Yiu Sha Road, roadside vegetations/trees and the 35-storey Double Cove Summit, and the backdrop visual elements are groups of high-rise high-density residential developments and mountain ridgelines. - 4.10 The visual sensitivity at this VP is low as viewers at this VP will not normally stay still for a long period of time and, in fact, the backdrop of this viewing context has already occupied by groups of existing high-rise development and mountain ridgelines. - 4.11 Visual Obstruction and Effect on Visual Resources: as shown in photo 2B on Plan 9b, the proposed rezoning development will completely integrate into the existing building clusters without any effect of visual changes to the existing the viewing backdrop.
+4.9 Visual Composition: this VP is a short-range public viewing point and is about 280m northeast away from the Subject Site (Plan 6).
+It was taken at the footbridge across Yiu Sha Road connecting St. Barths to Double Cove Summit (Plan 6).
+Photo 2A on Plan 9 shows the existing visual composition in front of the Subject Site from this VP.
+The foreground visual elements include section of Yiu Sha Road, roadside vegetations/trees and the 3 5-storey Double Cove

-No Only minor visual obstruction to the sky view will be resulted at this VP. - 4.12 Effect on Public Viewers: as the photomontage shows in photo 2B, the proposed rezoning development is being basically absorbed by its surrounding high-rise development.
-No Only minor part of the sky view of and diminutive building hardlines of the proposed development can be obviously viewed at this VP.
-The effects of visual changes in terms of visual magnitude at this VP is negligible

-4.13 Resultant Overall Impact: in view of the low visual sensitivity and the negligible low visual magnitude, the resultant overall impact due to the proposed rezoning development at this VP is negligible slightly adverse.
+- Summit, and the backdrop visual elements are groups of high-rise high-density residential developments and mountain ridgelines. - 4.10 The visual sensitivity at this VP is low as viewers at this VP will not normally stay still for a long period of time and, in fact, the backdrop of this viewing context has already occupied by groups of existing high-rise development and mountain ridgelines. - 4.11 Visual Obstruction and Effect on Visual Resources: as shown in photo 2B on Plan 9, the proposed rezoning development will completely integrate into the existing building clusters without any effect of visual changes to the existing the viewing backdrop.
+No visual obstruction to the sky view will be resulted at this VP. - 4.12 Effect on Public Viewers: as the photomontage shows in photo 2B, the proposed rezoning development is basically absorbed by its surrounding high-rise development.
+No part of the sky view or building hardlines of the proposed development can be obviously viewed at this VP.
+The effects of visual changes in terms of visual magnitude at this VP is negligible when compared to the existing condition. - 4.13 Resultant Overall Impact: in view of the low visual sensitivity and the negligible visual magnitude, the resultant overall impact due to the proposed rezoning development at this VP is negligible.